AdobeDocs/experience-platform.en/help/identity-service/deletion.md

 ## Dataset deletions

-Dataset deletion for Identity Service can be executed by making delete requests to the Catalog Service, either API or UI.
+Dataset deletion for Identity Service can be executed by making delete requests to the Catalog Service.
 Dataset deletion can also be done through dataset expirations in Data Hygiene.

 ## Identity graph changes

-All dataset deletion mechanisms simply work by deleting linkages across multiple identities.
-When an identity no longer has at least one valid linkage with another identity, then the identity itself will no longer exist in Identity Service Identity Graphs.
-Below is an outline of the potential impacts deletions may have on identity graphs.
+All dataset deletion mechanisms involve the deletion of linkages between multiple identities.
+An identity must have at least one valid link with another identity, and when this does not exist, the identity is removed from the identity graph.

+Below is an outline of the potential impacts that deletions may have on identity graphs.

 ### No change in graphs